AprajitSarkar/typing-bot-bypass-paste/README.md

 ## 📖 Usage

-1. **Enter Text**: Type or paste the text you want to auto-type in the text field
+1. **Enter Text**: Type or paste the text you want to auto-type in the text field (supports English, Bangla, or mixed)
 2. **Set Speed**: Adjust the slider (1-500 WPS) to your desired typing speed
    - 1 WPS = Slow, human-like typing
    - 100 WPS = Fast typing (default)
    - 500 WPS = Ultra-fast typing
 3. **Start Typing**: Press Enter or click "Start" button
 4. **Position Cursor**: During the 3-second countdown, click where you want the text typed
-5. **Auto-Type**: The bot will automatically type your text at the specified speed
+5. **Auto-Type**: The bot will automatically detect and type your text at the specified speed
 6. **Stop Anytime**: Click the "Stop" button to interrupt typing

+> **Note**: Language is automatically detected!
+No need to manually select - just paste your text and go.

 ## 🎯 Speed Guide